- Search expressions

-In both modes, the Search and Find bar can also be toggled with the keyboard shortcut ⌘ + F.
+In both modes, the Search bar can also be toggled with the keyboard shortcut ⌘ + F.

 A search query is made out of one or more search expressions, combined with a boolean operator.
 Search expressions can be built using different types of glyph data and conditions.